shajra/nix-example/README.md

 we'd want an environment merged from all the environments we want to build.

-This project does this (makes a `nix-shell` environment for all the dependencies in `build.nix`), but not in a disciplined way.
-The function was reverse engineered and is likely fragile.
+This project does this (makes a `nix-shell` environment for all the dependencies in `build.nix`), but the function was reverse engineered and may be fragile.
 Please submit improvements if you know of any.

 ## fragile cabal2nix automation